Bhagya Vastu | Premium Astrology & Vastu Consultation

 Staircase Construction Checklist

-Location Verification: Staircase in south, west, or northwest zone, not in northeast or center.
+Location Verification: Staircase in south, west, or northwest zone, not in northeast or centre.

 Structural Opening: Slab opening correctly sized and positioned, reinforced properly.